s-mikkilineni/s-mikkilineni.github.io/_pages/research.md

 **Research in Progress**

+[8] Merill Jr, K., **Mikkilineni, S.**, & Dehnert, M [tentative title].
+Application of EPPM to human-machine communication.

+[7] Merill Jr, K., **Mikkilineni, S.**, & Dehnert, M [tentative title].
+Application of person-centeredness framework to human-machine communication.

 [6] **Mikkilineni, S.**, & Ki, EJ.
 [TITLE BLINDED]. [journal submission stage] - This manuscript examines the role of artificial intelligence-generated ads on heuristic processes and advertising-relavant outcomes.

-[5] Lee, J., **Mikkilineni, S.,** & Lee, J. [tentative title] Misinformation in the metaverse: The role of agency and natural conversations on perceptions of credibility. [data collection stage]
+[5] **Mikkilineni, S.**, Lee, J., & Lee, J. [tentative title] Misinformation in the metaverse: The role of agency and natural conversations on perceptions of credibility. [data collection stage]

 [4] Lee, J., & **Mikkilineni, S.** Are deepfakes more powerful in the metaverse?
 The role of social presence on deepfake processing. [manuscript writing stage]